Dekita/csharp-assessment/README.md

 # csharp-assessment
 a c# assessment i done for college

+see [and folder](/and) for analysis and design documents